jaxon-php/jaxon-website/pages/02.features/01.operation/02.contents/page.en.md

 #### Plugins

 The Jaxon plugins add new functionalities to the `Jaxon\Jaxon\Response` object.
-Once it is installed, a plugin is accessed in the `Jaxon\Jaxon\Response` object using it unique identifier.
+Once it is installed, a plugin is accessed in the `Jaxon\Jaxon\Response` object using its unique identifier.

 For example, the [jaxon-toastr](https://github.com/jaxon-php/jaxon-toastr) plugin adds notifications to an application.
 ```php